 The following shows the residential property transactions in Melaka over the last few years:

-There is also good news for Melaka, according to the news, the KAJ Development has regained its port operating licence for the Melaka Gateway and cruise terminal jetty in May 2019.
-With that being done, Datuk Michelle Ong, CEO of KAJ Development Sdn Bhd told The Star that the international cruise terminal is set to be completed by September 2020, if not sooner.
-This new addition is anticipated to draw in tourists arriving by cruise ships to spend a minimum of 200 USD each, which would enhance the state's revenue, thereby significantly boosting the local economy.
+Significant developments are on the horizon for Melaka as well.
+As per recent news, KAJ Development has regained its port operating licence for the Melaka Gateway and cruise terminal jetty in May 2019.
+This marks an important milestone, and as Datuk Michelle Ong, CEO of KAJ Development Sdn Bhd, shared with The Star, the international cruise terminal is set to be completed by September 2020, if not sooner.
+This new addition is anticipated to draw in tourists arriving by cruise ships, each potentially contributing a minimum of USD200 to the state's revenue, thereby significantly boosting the local economy.